klmcwhirter/pi-day-2024-with-py/README.md

 _Get the core working first._

-Also, even though I am targeting the browser execution model, it seems to drag in nodejs modules for various things.
+Also, even though I am targeting the browser execution model, it seems to drag in nodejs modules for various things during the build process.
+Huh?

-I spent about 1/2 day looking for low hanging fruit but then decided to just use vite's built in dev server instead.
+I spent just a few hours looking for low hanging fruit but then decided to just use vite's built in dev server instead.

 The time needed to solve the CI/CD problem set is just not worth it for this silly little experiment of mine.

 Maybe in a year or two I will revisit it.
 Who knows.
-But pyodide should be much more stable then.
+By then pyodide should be much more stable.